 But, if you choose a healthy puppy and make sure he’s happy and healthy throughout life, yours could live longer!

-Do Pomskys Make Good Family Pets?
+Do Pomskies Make Good Family Pets?

-It can be hard to predict what personality characteristics a Pomeranian Husky mix will inherit.
 Because of their independent nature, Pomskies are best suited for households made up of adults and older children.

 If you choose this breed, remember they will need a lot of time dedicated to their general care, such as grooming.